XFox111/TabsAsideExtension/CONTRIBUTING.md

 You can leave your feedbak on feedback@xfox111.net or do it on [Microsoft Edge Add-ons Webstore](https://microsoftedge.microsoft.com/addons/detail/tabs-aside/kmnblllmalkiapkfknnlpobmjjdnlhnd) or [Chrome Webstore](https://chrome.google.com/webstore/detail/tabs-aside/mgmjbodjgijnebfgohlnjkegdpbdjgin)

 ## Reporting Issues
-Have you identified a reproducible problem in the application?
+Have you identified a reproducible problem in the extension?
 Have a feature request?
 I'd like to hear it!
 Here's how you can make reporting your issue as effective as possible.

 ### Look For an Existing Issue
 Before you create a new issue, please do a search in [open issues](https://github.com/xfox111/ChromiumTabsAside/issues) to see if the issue or feature request has already been filed.